-Time spent in community affairs at the Band government's request will be considered hours worked for pay purposes.
+Time spent in community affairs at the Band government's request will be

 Employees Filing for Political Office

 Employees planning to campaign for, seek, or accept appointment to a public office must give prior notice of their intention to their supervisor prior to public announcement or prior to filing for public office.
 Their supervisor will review with the employee any requirements to avoid a conflict of interest and to maintain satisfactory attendance, effort and performance standards.
 Employees engaging in political activities must do so as individuals on their own time and not as representatives of the Band government or make any representation otherwise.